Martinez Tree Service Inc.

 If you’re unsure about the condition of your tree, it’s best to consult a certified arborist.
 They can assess the tree’s health and structural integrity, providing professional advice on whether removal is necessary.

-Preparing for tree services involves several steps to ensure the process is safe, efficient, and hassle-free.
-Here's how you can get ready:
+Preparing for tree trimming or tree removal services involves several steps to ensure the process is safe, efficient, and hassle-free.
+Here’s how you can get ready:

 - Clear the Area / Move Vehicles and Outdoor Furniture: Clear the driveway and surrounding areas of vehicles, lawn furniture, planters, and other objects that might obstruct the work or be damaged.
 Pets and Children: Keep pets and children indoors or away from the work area for safety reasons.
 Remove Decorations: Take down any decorations, lights, or bird feeders from the tree.